39 24 16

 But, in order for the entire system to work, this is not enough.

 RankBrain also has to recognize differences and similarities between different vectors.
 This way, it can connect the dots and understand user intent much better.

 Search query used was “What’s the weather going to be like in California?”

 Those that are closer to each other will be more relevant and vice versa.
 Articles will gain relevancy based on a number of highly related keywords.

-This technology is probably not new.
-In fact, RankBrain have big similarities with Word2Vec.
-When we add the fact that same people worked on both of these projects, we can easily conclude that RankBrain is at least modification of the previous system.
+Keep in mind that same experts worked on both of these projects, we can easily conclude that RankBrain is at least modification of the previous system.

 However, it is hard to tell how similar they actually are.

 Word2Vec takes a bag of words and turns them into vectors.
 This is the basic ingredient of semantic system.